-During 2006, there were 2 cases of coccidioidomycosis reported in Davis County.
-Both cases were acquired outside of Utah.
+During 2007, there was 1 case of coccidioidomycosis reported in Davis County.
+The investigation of this disease concluded that the coccidioidomycosis was acquired outside of Utah.

-CREUTZFELDT-JAKOB DISEASE (CJD)
+CREUTZFELDT-JAKOB DISEASE (CJD) (AND OTHER TRANSMISSIBLE SPONGIFORM ENCEPHALOPATHIES (TSEs))

 Healthcare Providers and Laboratories - report cases within 3 working days of identification